dg/ftp-deployment/readme.md

 project.pp[jx] - ignore files or folders 'project.ppj' and 'project.ppx'
 ```

-Before the upload starts and after it finishes, you can call your own scripts on
+Before the upload starts and after it finishes, you can execute commands or call your scripts on
 the server (see `before` and `after`), which can, for example, switch the server to a maintenance mode.
 If you use php-config - you can run lambda function with deployment environment.